sjmignot/dogsbody/content/posts/breaking-the-waves.md

 >
 > <cite>-- Lars von Trier[^1]</cite>

-Each of Trier's film is a balancing act between misanthropy and faith.
+Each of Trier's films is a balancing act between misanthropy and faith.

 ## Misanthropy

 When Trier loses empathy, his films—despite stunning cinematography, technical prowess, impressive acting—fall flat.
+This is what happens, and fails, in Antichrist and Dogville.
+The latter of which still managed to impress me, while the former I found too disturbing.

 A movie can be [immensely dark but still deeply and profoundly empathic](posts/an-elephant-sitting-still): this empathy can be a redeeming force.
-Trier's film Breaking the Waves falls into this category.
+Trier's film Breaking the Waves falls manages this balancing act.

-And characters don't rage against their circumstances, they simply persist.
-This is especially frustrating because the film piles on explosive, sudden events, what Justin Chang perfectly describes in his LA Times review as "a soap opera season’s worth of romantic indiscretions, sudden deaths, unfortunate accidents, provoked and unprovoked attacks"[^1].
+Though, I think a majority of the empathy in the film results form Emily Watson's absolutely stunning performance[^1].

 ![frame from breaking the waves](/static/img/post-images/breaking-the-waves/2.jpg#img-2) *frame from breaking the waves*

-These events lack their natural function: in the soap opera tradition they exist to incite strong emotional reactions, adding modulation to characters who otherwise would appear excedingly flat.

-Instead, as disasters befall them, Bo's characters become more entrenched in who they are.
-Not inspired to act, but rather convinced that acting is meaningless[^2].
-The persistence and transformation in *An Elephant Sitting Still* reminds me of *Macbeth*, specifically the "Tomorrow and Tomorrow and Tomorrow" soliloquy.

 > Life's but a walking shadow, a poor player,
 > That struts and frets his hour upon the stage,